Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 While the MSPE has added some standardization of student academic performance, there is inconsistency in format and content by medical schools.
 What is defined as a required “core clerkship,” one that provides medical students a supervised training period with hands-on experience in patient care, also differs by medical school and specialty discipline.[5]
 Additional variability includes non-standard grading scales (categorical, letter, numerical, etc.) and grading distributions within and across medical schools.
 This makes understanding and comparison of grades difficult, requiring manual intervention that increases program director and other evaluator review time.
 This may also lead to an overreliance on letters of recommendation or other information provided by medical schools (or letter writers) that are well-known to the reviewers, enhancing the potential for bias and disadvantaging applicants from lesser known or newer medical schools.[6]

-To address these concerns and to provide more objective comparison, Thalamus, in collaboration with AAMC, developed a novel transcript normalization tool.
-This feature utilizes a large language model (LLM) to provide a standardized method for evaluating medical school grades, and thus aids residency programs in making more objective, equitable and data-driven decisions to promote further equity in the transition to residency.
+To address these concerns and to provide more objective comparison, Thalamus developed a novel transcript normalization tool.
+This feature utilizes a large language model (LLM) to provide a standardized method for aggregating and parsing transcript data evaluating medical school grades at scale, and thus aids residency programs in making more objective, equitable and data-driven decisions to promote further equity in the transition to residency.

-Key features of this novel transcript normalization tool include:
+Key features of this novel transcript normalization tool support analysis of grades and include:

-- Standardization of course naming and distributions across medical schools.
+- Standardization of course grading and distributions across medical schools.

 - Percentile rank of applicant core clerkship grades for comparison within/across schools.